tellor-io/dataSpecs/README.md

 6. The remaining `name`/`value` pairs shall be query `parameters`, provided in the specified order.

-7. There shall be optional query parameters.
+7. There shall be no optional query parameters.
 All query parameters shall be specified in the descriptor.

 ## Contract Interfaces